Your bill explained

 Your final bill

 This is the last bill you’ll receive and includes all costs right up until your last day with us.
 If you decide to leave Tesco Mobile before your contract ends, you’ll also have to pay an early termination charge, which is shown on your final bill.
-If you’re an Anytime Upgrade customer you’ll also need to pay the balance of your credit agreement.
+If you cancel your Anytime Upgrade contract after 24 months, you’ll have to pay off the usage for the month you’re in and all your outstanding monthly phone payments, to pay off the balance of the credit agreement for your phone.

 Any usage you make during the 30-day notice period will be included in your final bill.
 If you go over your allowances during this time, you’ll be charged standard rates